 While London has more games than any other single UK city, the northwest England area encompassing Manchester, Liverpool and surrounding cities and towns is a thriving hotspot for both games and reviewers.
 For recommendations and reviews in the area, see Brit of an Escape Habit, Really Fun, Escape Game Addicts, Escape Obsessed, and The Great Escapees; and plenty of others (full list of UK escape room bloggers here).

-Most visitors to the UK will likely focus on London, but there are some astonishingly good games elsewhere that are well worth travelling for, especially in Edinburgh, the Nottingham/Derby area, near Manchester, and in south England (Bournemouth, Southampton, Salisbury, Winchester) – see the ‘best of’ lists on this and the other UK review sites for specific recommendations.
+Most visitors to the UK will likely focus on London, but there are some astonishingly good games elsewhere that are well worth travelling for, especially in Edinburgh, near Manchester, the Nottingham/Derby area, and in south England (Bournemouth, Crawley, Southampton, Salisbury, Winchester) – see the ‘best of’ lists on this and the other UK review sites for specific recommendations.